get-woke/woke/README.md

 ---

-Creating an inclusive work environment is imperitive to a healthy, supportive, and productive culture, and an environment where everyone feels welcome and included.
+Creating an inclusive work environment is imperative to a healthy, supportive, and productive culture, and an environment where everyone feels welcome and included.

-`woke` is a text file analysis tool that finds places within your source code that contain non-inclusive languagem and suggests replacing them with more inclusive alternatives.
+`woke` is a text file analysis tool that finds places within your source code that contain non-inclusive language and suggests replacing them with more inclusive alternatives.

 Companies like [GitHub](https://github.com/github/renaming), [Twitter](https://twitter.com/TwitterEng/status/1278733303508418560), and [Apple](https://developer.apple.com/news/?id=1o9zxsxl) are already pushing these changes.